vmprof/vmprof-python/docs/index.rst

 * An ability to display a full stack of calls, so it can show how much time got spent in a function, including all its children

+* Work under PyPy and be aware of the underlaying JIT architecture to be able to show jitted/not jitted code

+So far none of the existing solutions satisfied our requirements, hence we decided to create our own profiler.
+Notably cProfile is slow on PyPy, does not understand the JITted code very well and shows in the JIT traces.

 .. _`CProfile`: https://docs.python.org/2/library/profile.html
 .. _`lsprofcalltree.py`: https://pypi.python.org/pypi/lsprofcalltree
 .. _`plop`: https://github.com/bdarnell/plop

 How does it work?
 =================

+The main work is done by a signal handler that inspects the C stack (very much like gperftools).
+Additionally there is a special trampoline for CPython and a special support for PyPy gives the same effect of being able to retrieve Python stack from the C stack.
+This gives us a unique opportunity of being able to look where is the JIT code, where is the Python code, what are we doing in the C standard library (e.g. filter out the places where we are inside the ``select()`` call etc.).
+The machinery is there, we are working on the frontend to make sure we can process this information.